StepheeGee/reading-notes/README.md

 ###### Personal Definition of Growth Mindset
 :boom:
-:collision::boom: The courage to keep trying, trusting that improvement will follow. :boom:
+:collision: The courage to keep trying, trusting that improvement will follow. :boom:
-:collision::boom:
+:collision:

 ###### Reminders to keep myself in a growth mindset.
 1. Failure is a part of the learning process.
 You're out of your comfort zone, Stephee.
 And that's where you should be.